halogenandtoast/clementine/README.md

 Description
 -----------

+*THIS PARTICULAR FORK OF CLEMENTINE ONLY WORKS ON MRI RUBY AND NOT JRUBY*

 Clementine is a gem to use ClojureScript (https://github.com/clojure/clojurescript) from Ruby.
 Clementine is a Tilt (https://github.com/rtomayko/tilt) Template, which is available to use on Rails asset pipeline.
 Also, it is avilable to use in a Tilt way.